radar/guides/rubygems-org-api.md

 {% include big.html %}

-How to interact with RubyGems.org over HTTP.
+Details on interacting with RubyGems.org over HTTP.

-The API is a work in progress, and [can use your help!](https://github.com/rubygems/gemcutter) RubyGems itself and the [gemcutter gem](https://rubygems.org/gems/gemcutter) uses the API to push gems, add owners, and more.
+> NOTE: The API is a work in progress, and [can use your help!](https://github.com/rubygems/gemcutter)
+> RubyGems itself and the
+> [gemcutter gem](https://rubygems.org/gems/gemcutter) use the API to push gems,
+> add owners, and more.

 * [Gem Methods](#gem): Query or create gems to be hosted
 * [Gem Version Methods](#gemversion): Query for information about versions of a particular gem